 It is currently available only to All-Access Pass members

-The talks, course and bonuses of the material will be online for one year, and most of it can be downloaded as well.
+The talks, course and bonuses of the material will be online until June 15, 2022, and most of it can be downloaded as well.

-Note that the Pass does not include the movie.
+Note that the Pass will include the movie until November 15.

 You may download the free The Wisdom of Trauma Companion eBook here:

 The trauma course is only available with the All-Access Pass.
 It has 12 sessions and more than 7 hours of teachings.

 To access your content, go to the All-Access Pass membership website.

 If you forgot your password or are otherwise having trouble logging in:

 (*) If you get an “email not found” notice, please be sure you are using the same email address you used to register.
 If there's still a problem, and/or you don’t see your password reset email, please contact us.